Josyf Slipyj: Genealogy

 Josyf Slipyj's father, Joannes (Ivan) Slipyj, was born 17 February 1892 in Zazdrist (Polish: Zazdrość) into a family of local Ukrainian farmers.
 His mother was Anastasia Dychkovska (born 27 January 1850), the daughter of Roman Dychkovski and Barbara Janisiewicz, also from Zazdrist.
 Both clans were well rooted in the village and can be traced there as far back as existing records allow.
 Interestingly, but not uncommon, one of Cardinal Josyf's great grandfathers, Adalberti Slominski, was of the Roman Catholic (Latin) rite.
-Cardinal Slipyj's older sister, Francisca, was also baptized in the Latin-rite by Rev. Martinus Serwacki on 17 February 1875.
+Cardinal Slipyj's older sister, Francisca, was also baptized in the Latin rite by Rev. Martinus Serwacki on 17 February 1875.
 At the time the family was living at house #75, Zazdrist.

 Early years

 Josyf Slipyj was born in the village of Zazdrist (Terebovlia povit), Galicia (in modern Ternopil Oblast), then a crownland of Austria-Hungary.
 Unlike most Ukrainian Catholic priests at the time, Josyf Slipy did not come from a sacerdotal family, which was considered an elite, educated caste among Ukrainians, but had common roots instead.
 As a teen Josyf studied at the gymnasium in Ternopil and then at the Lviv Greek-Catholic Seminary and Innsbruck University in Austria, before being ordained a priest on 30 June 1917.
 From 1920 to 1922, he studied in Rome at the Pontifical Oriental Institute, the Collegio Angelico (Pontifical University of St. Thomas Aquinas, Angelicum), and the Pontifical Gregorian University.
 He returned to Lwów (Lviv), by then part of Second Polish Republic.

-After a short pastoral assignment, in 1922 Slipyi became a professor of dogmatic theology at the Lviv Holy Spirit Seminary.
+After a short pastoral assignment, Slipyi in 1922 became a professor of dogmatic theology at the Lviv Holy Spirit Seminary.
 In 1926 he became the rector of the seminary and actively participated in its development.
-In 1923 he established the Theological Academic Society, for which he wrote the articles of association and enrolled scholars.
-In the same year, he became an editor of the quarterly Bohosloviia (Theology).
+In 1923, he established the Theological Academic Society, for which he wrote the articles of association and enrolled scholars.
+In the same year, he became an editor of the quarterly Bohosloviia (Богословія, Theology).
 On 14 April 1929 Slipyi became the first rector of the Lviv Theological Academy (the predecessor to the Ukrainian Catholic University).

 In 1926, Slipyj became a member of the supervisory board of the Lviv National Museum, and in 1931 Deputy Chairman of the Ukrainian Catholic Union.
 Due to his scholarly merits and active development of Ukrainian cultural and religious life, Slipyi became a member of the Shevchenko Scientific Society.
-At this time he made numerous research trips to Western Europe, Holy Land, took part in union congresses in Velegrad, Prague, Pinsk and 1936 he organized a union congress in Lviv.
+At this time, he made numerous research trips to Western Europe and the Holy Land; took part in union congresses in Velegrad, Prague, and Pinsk; and in 1936 organized a union congress in Lviv.